samuelhward/LOCUST_IO/README.md

 * Use fabric/paramiko for remote host handling stuff https://dtucker.co.uk/hack/ssh-for-python-in-search-of-api-perfection.html (fab and spur both built on paramiko and simplifies it, although more options obviously with paramiko)
 * Make an example project which uses argparse to input command line arguments and then use the rest of the module to do batch operations or something
 * Add plotting functionality
-* In the read_data/dump_data functions, could take data_format and then just **kwargs and then have none_check look in those /**kwargs for what the user has supplied? would mean that users can contribute new file formats but would not need to edit the arguement list in the read_data/dump_data functions - they would only need to copypaste the chunk of if logic as outlined above. also then it wouldn't matter what order users supplied their arguements at runtime - as long as they supply all the ones that are needed! this is good for hand holding.
+* In the read_data/dump_data functions, could take data_format and then just **kwargs and then have none_check look in those /**kwargs for what the user has supplied? would mean that users can contribute new file formats but would not need to edit the arguement list in the read_data/dump_data functions - they would only need to copypaste the chunk of if logic as outlined above. also then it wouldn't matter what order users supplied their arguements at runtime - as long as they supply all the ones that are needed! this is good for hand holding. would also need to the change the LOCUST_INPUT.__init__() method too

 * Reorganise classes into individual equilibrium.py, another_input.py...files if input_files.py gets too long
 * Warn if writing to a filetype which holds less data than class instance currently holds - i.e. data will go missing! e.g. class has a "colour" and wants to write to a GEQDSK file (which doesn't have a colour field)
 * Add a feature to warn if pre-existing file exists when writing out (to stop unwanted overwriting)
 * need to decide how to standardise data in dicts

 ## Equilibrium Things